Cryptolens/docs/legal/DataPolicy.md

 You can add [Object locks](https://app.cryptolens.io/security/ObjectLocks) to prevent accidental deletion of objects, for example, products and access tokens.

 ## History
+* 2021.03.03 Update the data that is collected.
 * 2020.12.29 Update the provider for transactional mail + add new security features.
 * 2020.04.05 Update the list of third party services.
 Update the name of the service from SKM to Cryptolens.
 * 2018.05.24 Update the consent requirement (i.e. you no longer need a consent from your customers to be compliant).